dotnet/csharplang/proposals/low-level-struct-improvements.md

 <a name="ref-fields-escape"></a>

 To accomplish this the span safety rules will be changed as follows.
 First for the constructor of a `ref struct` that directly contains a `ref field`:
-- If the constructor is annotated with `[RefFieldsEscape]` then `ref` fields can be initialized with any value that has *ref-safe-to-escape* to the *calling method*
+- If the constructor is annotated with `[RefFieldEscapes]` then `ref` fields can be initialized with any value that has *ref-safe-to-escape* to the *calling method*
 - Else `ref` fields can only be initialized with known heap values.

 These rules ensure that the caller can understand when constructors will or will not capture parameters by `ref`.

-Next the rules for method invocation will change as follows when the target method is annotated with `[RefFieldsEscape]`:
+Next the rules for method invocation will change as follows when the target method is annotated with `[RefFieldEscapes]`:
-- If the current method is not annotated with `[RefFieldsEscape]` then
+- If the current method is not annotated with `[RefFieldEscapes]` then
     - If all arguments have a *ref-safe-to-escape* scope of *heap* then the *safe-to-escape* scope of the return is to the *calling method*
     - Else the *safe-to-escape* scope is to the *current method*
 - Else the *safe-to-escape* scope of the return is the minimum of